chkao831/quant-review/finance/Financial-Market.md

                   | Bank 6 | 1.1415 | 1.1417 |
                   ```
                   Portfolio manager wants to sell USD 2 million against EUR: choose Bank 5 (EUR > USD; BUY EUR; 1.1411 is the lowest on the right)
+            - Interpreting FX Spot
+                - 1) Big Figure: refers to the first three or four digits of the price.
+It represents the major price level, usually corresponding to a whole number.
+The big figure is also sometimes called the "handle."
+For example, in the quote EUR/USD 1.1825, the "1.18" would be the big figure.
+                  2) Pips: A "pip" (percentage in point) is a standardized unit used to measure the smallest price movement in the forex market.
+Most currency pairs are quoted with four decimal places, except for the Japanese yen pairs, which are quoted with two decimal places.
+In the EUR/USD example, if the price changes from 1.1825 to 1.1835, that's a movement of 10 pips.
+                  3) Ticks: A "tick" is the smallest price movement of an asset in the market.
+In forex, a tick typically refers to a one-pip movement in the quoted price.
     - Derivatives
         - Forwards
         - Futures